MerouaneBellaha/travelApp/README.md

 # travelApp
 ✈️ **travelApp**: An app for travelers.
 Through a tabBar, you access a currency convertor (usable offline), a weather forecast display, a translator and a to do list.
 **What's done**: Currency Convertor ViewController using generic CoreData (+ UT) and generic Networking.
              To Do list ViewController using generic CoreData (+ UT), tableView.
-**What's left to do**: WeatherVC, translatorVC, SettingsVC, Design.
+             WeatherVC using CoreLocation, generic Networking, viewModel (+ UT) **What's left to do**: translatorVC, SettingsVC, Design.